AJAY.

 Having a rather handsome A.J.S. single, I decided that "Ajay" would be a suitable name for a rather handsome dog.

-The next thing was some way of carrying eight stone of what appeared to be an Alsatian, Doberman cross on a motorcycle.
+The next thing was some way of carrying five and a half stone of what appeared to be an Alsatian /Doberman cross ( I was told Alsatian / Doberman, but I reckon he was more Labrador / Doberman ) on a motorcycle.
 The answer was simple.
 That's what sidecars were made for.
 So my trusty old M21 side valve was rigged out with a Steib sidecar.

 One dog and his bike.